 Creamy Banana No-bake Cake

-2 packets butter biscuits (I used wholemeal ones)
+- 2 packets butter biscuits (we used wholemeal ones)

-1 packet vanilla or banana pudding powder* (to cook with ½ l milk)
+- 1 packet vanilla pudding powder* (to cook with ½ l milk)

 For chocolate icing:

-7. Spread the other half of the cream on top of the second layer of the biscuits.
-Make sure to leave some cream to put on top of the cake.
+- Place another layer of the biscuits on top and spread the other half of the cream on them.
+Make sure to reserve some cream for the top of the cake.

-13. Put the margarine/shortening in a small saucepan and melt on a cooker over a low heat.
+- Prepare the icing by putting the margarine/shortening in a small saucepan and melting it on a cooker over a low heat.
 Break the chocolate bar into small pieces and add to the melted margarine.
 Stir until well-combined, smooth and shiny.

-15. When the chocolate icing has set and hardened, wrap the cake back in the tinfoil and put in the fridge or in a cold place.
-Serve cold and sliced.
+- When the chocolate icing has set and hardened, wrap the cake up in the tinfoil and put it in the fridge for 2 hours.

-Tip 1: I only sliced as many pieces as needed per serving, and kept the rest of the cake wrapped up in the fridge.
+Tip 1: Only slice as many pieces as needed per serving, and kept the rest of the cake wrapped up in the fridge.
 This way, the cake not only stays fresh longer, but the biscuits soften nicely while soaking up the cream and its flavours.

 Tip 2: You’re more than likely to have some chocolate icing left, as it happened to me.
 I used it to glaze another cake I was making for Easter.
 However, when stored in an air-tight container, the icing will survive in the fridge for weeks.